Navigating Valentine’s Day After Betrayal: A Path to Healing

 Sometimes, Valentine’s Day clarifies what you want next.
 You might:

-Decide to pause, or part ways if your partner will not engage in helping you heal.
-You can pause your relationship taking time to heal yourself and then decide if your relationship is not viable because your partner is unable to maintain safety, work on themself and commit to building a solid foundation through actionable steps, then chose yourself and part ways.
+Decide to pause or part ways if your partner will not engage in helping you heal.
+You can pause your relationship, taking time to heal yourself, and then decide if your relationship is not viable because your partner is unable to maintain safety, work on themselves, and commit to building a solid foundation through actionable steps.
+Then, choose yourself and part ways.

-Therapy can help you find your truth no matter if you are choosing to rebuild and repair.
-Or you are healing yourself to move forward living your best life.
+Therapy can help you find your truth, whether you are choosing to rebuild and repair or healing yourself to move forward and live your best life.

 Both paths require courage and self-awareness.